On Characteristics of the Range of Integral Operators: The Range of Kernel Operators

 is in $M$ (since $\norm{x-\tilde y} \le \norm{x-y_0} +\norm{x-y}$) and satisfies $\norm{y_0 - \tilde y} \le \delta$ (since $0 \le y_0 - \tilde y = (x-y) \wedge y_0 \le x-y$).
 Hence, $Ty \ge T\tilde y \ge z_\varepsilon$, where the latter inequality follows from the choice of $\delta$. \end{proof}

 Now we have all partial results at hand to obtain our main result, a new characterization of kernel operators.

-\begin{theorem} Let $E$ be separable with order continuous norm and let $F$ be order complete such that $F'$ contains a strictly positive and order continuous functional.
-For each $T\in \cL(E,F)_+$ the following are equivalent: \begin{enumerate}[\upshape (i)] \item The operator $T$ is a kernel operator. \item There exists an at most countable $U\subseteq F_+$ such that for all $x\in E_+$ one has $Tx=\sup \big([0,Tx]\cap \R_+U\big)$. \end{enumerate} If the equivalent assertions {\upshape(i)} and {\upshape(ii)} hold, $U$ can be chosen as a subset of $Q(q)$ for any weak unit $q$ of $(TE)^{\bot\bot}$. \end{theorem} \begin{proof} (i) $\Rightarrow$ (ii): If $(x_n)$ is a dense sequence in $E$, then $(Tx_n)$ is dense in $TE$ and thus
+\begin{theorem} Assume that $E$ has order continuous norm and contains a quasi-interior point.
+Let $F$ be order complete such that $F'$ contains a strictly positive and order continuous functional.
+For each $T\in \cL(E,F)_+$ the following are equivalent: \begin{enumerate}[\upshape (i)] \item The operator $T$ is a kernel operator. \item There exists an at most countable $H \subseteq F_+$ such that for all $x\in E_+$ one has $Tx=\sup \big([0,Tx]\cap \R_+H\big)$. \end{enumerate} If the equivalent assertions {\upshape(i)} and {\upshape(ii)} hold, $H$ can be chosen as a subset of $Q(q)$ for any weak unit $q$ of $(TE)^{\bot\bot}$. \end{theorem}